Opinion: The anti-Semitism targeting us Jews isn’t 'back' — it never left | DW | 10.10.2019

 When news broke of the thwarted attack on a synagogue in Germany yesterday, I was reminded of the words of Dr. Martin Luther King, Jr: "Injustice anywhere is a threat to justice everywhere ...
 Whatever affects one directly, affects all indirectly."
 Similarly, anti-Semitism anywhere is a threat to religious freedoms everywhere.
 But its startling resurgence has largely fallen on deaf ears worldwide.

 Jews who do not walk around with a kippah or a Star of David may not realize the full extent of the problem, either.
-Recently Jewish children have been bullied in schools and a rabbi was attacked on a street — and Jews were murdered in two synagogue shootings in my home country, the US, last year.
+Recently Jewish children have been bullied in schools and a rabbi was attacked on a street — and 12 Jews were murdered in two synagogue shootings in my home country, the US, in the last year.
 Still, like many others, I have been tempted to dismiss them as terrible but isolated incidents.
-Because I, a Jew not immediately recognizable as one, have felt safe in my everyday life.
+Because I, a Jewish person not immediately recognizable as one, have felt safe in my everyday life.

 But after Halle, I realize: I was wrong.